0xNefu/txchyon-capital/src/content/posts/security-privacy/setting-up-trezor.md

 ---
-title: "🔑 Open Source Security: The Step-by-Step Guide to Setting Up Your Trezor Hardware Wallet"
+title: "The Step-by-Step Guide to Setting Up Your Trezor Hardware Wallet"
 description: "Your complete tutorial for setting up a Trezor Model One or Model T using Trezor Suite.
 Learn the critical step-by-step initialization process, how Trezor's PIN and Passphrase security work, and the importance of securing your 12, 20, or 24-word recovery phrase."
-date: 2025-12-07
+date: 2025-12-16
-updatedDate: 2025-12-07
+updatedDate: 2025-12-16
-image: "/images/posts/trezor_setup_guide.jpg"
+image: "/images/posts/trezor1.jpg"
 heroImageAlt: "A Trezor hardware wallet connected to a computer running the Trezor Suite application"
 authors: ["Nefu"]
 authorTwitter: "@txchyon"